Lauther’s leg lifts Roughriders over Blue Bombers | Globalnews.ca

 Winnipeg led 3-0 after the first quarter, 13-6 at halftime and 13-12 heading into the fourth quarter.

-Bombers defensive back Redha Kramdi helped set up the game’s first points when he intercepted Harris and Winnipeg took over at their own 32-yard line.
-After a six-play drive that included a Wilson 29-yard catch, Castillo booted through a 39-yarder at 12:07.
+Bombers defensive back Redha Kramdi helped set up the game’s first points when he intercepted Harris, leading to Castillo’s 39-yarder at 12:07.

-Saskatchewan responded with the Lauther 20-yarder at 1:25 of the second, but Wilson recorded his TD after grabbing a Collaros pass and beating defenders across the goal-line at 5:06 to give Winnipeg a 10-3 lead.
+After Lauther booted a 20-yarder at 1:25 of the second, Wilson recorded his TD after beating defenders into the end zone at 5:06 to give Winnipeg a 10-3 lead.

-A 45-yard catch by Nic Demski and an 11-yard run by Collaros kept alive a drive that ended with Castillo’s 34-yarder with 3:09 left in the half.

-Under more pressure, Collaros threw a pass that was intercepted by Riders defensive back Marcus Sayles with 21 seconds left.
+Castillo was good on a 34-yarder with 3:09 left in the half, but Collaros was intercepted by Riders defensive back Marcus Sayles with 21 seconds left.
 The turnover led to a 35-yard Lauther field goal as time expired.

-Saskatchewan’s second possession of the third quarter came from DaMarcus Fields’ interception of Collaros.
-The Roughriders took over at Winnipeg’s 27-yard line and used the turnover for Ouellette’s TD at 8:11.
+After DaMarcus Fields’ intercepted Collaros in the third quarter, Ouellette scored his TD at 8:11.

+Lauther was good on three field goals in the fourth quarter and Castillo missed a 48-yard attempt.

 UP NEXT